How to Craft an Effective Expert Witness Engagement Letter

 Clearly State the Expert’s Fees and Expenses

 A breakdown of the expert’s fees and rates of compensation is a critical part of any engagement letter.
 Experts are compensated at vastly different rates depending on factors such as experience, training, expected work to be performed, and time requirements.
 Likewise, an expert’s rates for out-of-court work can differ from their rates for in-court testimony.
-If an expert charges per hour, opposed to a flat rate, the fee provision should specify any differentiations in hourly rates.
+If an expert charges per hour, as opposed to a flat rate, the fee provision should specify any differentiations in hourly rates.

 The engagement letter should also specify how expenses are handled.
 Typically, an expert’s expenses for printing, copying, mailing, materials, travel, mileage, lodging, and meals should be itemized.
 If necessary, the letter should state a timetable for when and how the expert should provide billing invoices to the attorney that must be paid subject to the time stated in the agreement.